 Alcohol Detox Treatment for Alcohol Addiction

 If your teen is struggling with alcohol addiction and has encountered some alcohol poisoning incidents, it’s time for them to get the appropriate drug and alcohol detox treatment they need.
-A professional detox center like Serenity House Detox in West Palm Beach, Florida and Fort Lauderdale can help your teen.
+A professional detox center like Serenity House Detox & Recovery in Jupiter, Florida and Fort Lauderdale can help your teen.
 With detox services, they can resume a regular life free from alcohol addiction.
 We offer a range of alcohol addiction treatment options, including:

 - Residential detox center